mousepawmedia/devdocs/source/tools/docker.rst

 ..  _docker_installing:

-Installing Docker
+Installing Docker Engine
 =================================

-Docker is fairly easy to install on most major operating systems.
-Installation instructions for Windows, macOS, and the major Linux distributions can be found on the `Docker Engine overview | Docker Documentation <https://docs.docker.com/install/>`_
+For Linux, we recommend Docker Engine over Docker Desktop:

+* `Install Docker Engine on Ubuntu <https://docs.docker.com/engine/install/ubuntu/>`_
+* `Install Docker Engine on Debian <https://docs.docker.com/engine/install/debian/>`_

+For Windows, we strongly advise installing Docker Engine within Windows Subsystem for Linux, as the user experience is much smoother in our experience.

-..  note:: Linux users should be sure to follow the guides for
+..  note:: Linux and WSL users should be sure to follow the guides for
     ``Manage Docker as a non-root user`` and ``Configure Docker to start on boot`` outlined on the `Post-installation steps for Linux | Docker Documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_.

+For macOS, you'll need to install Docker Desktop instead:

+* `Install Docker Desktop on macOS <https://docs.docker.com/desktop/install/mac-install/>`_

 ..  _docker_login:

 Docker Registry Login
 =================================

-We host Docker images on our own private registry, which you can log into with your company credentials.
+We host Docker images on our own private registry run by our GitLab instance.

 This section describes how to set this up for Linux, specifically Ubuntu, although the instructions should be the same across most distros.